Christina Ricci calls out Ashton Kutcher and Mila Kunis following ‘apology’ for Danny Masterson support

 After their letters were made public, Kutcher and Kunis received huge criticism for their decision to write them – and the couple posted a video on Saturday (9 September) addressing the controversy.

-“We are aware of the pain that has been caused by the character letters that we wrote on behalf of Danny Masterson,” Kutcher said in the clip, which was posted to his socia media accounts.
+“We are aware of the pain that has been caused by the character letters that we wrote on behalf of Danny Masterson,” Kutcher said in the clip, which was posted on their social media accounts.

 Kunis added: “We support victims.
 We have done this historically through our work and will continue to do so in the future.”